-- The SENTINEL ROLE fields are either master or slave. - 2.
-Deploy 3scale as indicated in Deploying 3scale on OpenShift using a template, using the latest version of the templates. - a.
+- The SENTINEL_ROLE fields are either master or slave. - 2.
+Deploy 3scale as indicated in Deploying 3scale using the operator. - a.
 Ignore the errors due to backend-redis and system-redis already present.

 7.2.3.
 Migrating a non-HA deployment of 3scale to HA